Destructoid's award for Best Remaster/Remake of 2019 goes to...

 Given Resident Evil 2's status in video game history, a remake – whether the fans wanted one or not – could have potentially been a complete disaster.
 Realising the risk, but appreciating the challenge, Capcom worked meticulously to deliver a modern reinterpretation of the survival horror sequel, bringing the script, visual design, control system, and gameplay up to speed, while taking extra special care not to sacrifice the tension, pulse-pounding action, creep factor, or grim gore of the original.

 Released in January to huge praise from both critics and fans, Resident Evil 2 amplifies the positive elements of the original release, while modern technology allows for the retooling of its few negatives.
-But crucially, the RE 2 remake stands alone as its own entity – its existence neither harms or belittles the original release – allowing both games to exist together as alternate, but equally excellent takes on the infamous infestation of Raccoon City.
+But crucially, the RE 2 remake stands alone as its own entity – its existence neither harms or belittles the original release – allowing both games to exist together as alternate, but equally excellent takes on the infamous infestations of Raccoon City.
 A financial success as well as an artistic one, RE 2 has since gone on to sell over five million copies in its first year of release.

 Resident Evil 2 is, for some, not only the best remake of the year, but the best game of the year.
 And given the pedigree of its source material, Capcom pulled off a small miracle in pleasing the audience at large.
 The unenviable task of fiddling with a sacred classic has, against the odds, paid off gloriously.